The Pursuit of Happiness: A Personal Exploration

 Happiness is being satisfied with what you have, what you are and how you react/interact (or not) to the world and people around you.
 When you want nothing, need nothing (and also accepting you for you), your body, mind and soul find a calmness, balance, peace, almost a meditative state.

 With this logic, it can be argued that happiness is a choice.
-We (kind of) choose our desires, societal influences (such as unsustainable consumerism) , family and peer pressure, comparing ourselves to others, etc. These are all in the most part, under our control, if we are aware and choose to - it’s not easy, but it’s doable.
+We (kind of) choose our desires, societal influences (such as unsustainable consumerism) , family and peer pressure, comparing ourselves to others and so on.
+These are all in the most part under our control - if we are aware and choose to.
+It’s not easy, but it’s doable.
 As and when we reach this state (or somewhere on this spectrum), there is a sense of calmness, peace and weight lifted off your shoulders, which intrinsically converts to contentment.

-It’s also a temporary state, something you can easily fall in out and out of.
+Happiness is also a temporary state, something you can easily fall in out and out of.
 There’s a vulnerability about it, not only in its transient nature, but by adopting its perspective and allowing yourself to be exposed and genuine, which is risky and most people resist.
 Children are a great example of naturally happy people—fully immersed in the moment, carefree, and experiencing pure, innocent joy.
 The real challenge lies in maintaining that state as adults.

 Who’s not “happy”?

-Extremely driven, competitive and ambitious people are unlikely (or very difficult) to find this state, at least for long periods of time.
-There will always be the next thing, next project, next goal and it is difficult to find some level of satisfaction, mostly vocational.
-Once upon a time, I think this was me.
+Once upon a time, this was me.
 How do I accomplish X in the shortest amount of time?
 How do I ensure I am better than my peer group?
 What can I do to rise up the ladder?
 Can I do this at any cost?
 The “cost” defined as what I am willing to sacrifice, whether relationships, my health, personality, values or morals.
-Saying that, on the flip side, I also think it’s this ambition that drove me to finding my more authentic self, driving me to (re)discovering my own values and character and what is really important to me, as opposed to what the society or the corporate world wants me to be.

 What have I learnt over these years?